 The hand-back, therefore, is not just a story about an isolated case of restorative justice in far north Queensland, it is a vision and a template for what can be achieved for and by all if we move together united in purpose and resolve.

 This hand back is not just a feel-good story for a news cycle, it is the way forward if we want a future.
 It is our legacy and indeed our gift to future generations.

 In this act are the seeds of the solution to our survival and prosperity.
 In the act of restoring justice and equity across the planet, we save each other and we save ourselves.
 The most obvious lesson from the current pandemic is that we cannot be well until we are all well.
 We cannot be safe until we are all safe.

 Organisations like the Mullumbimby-based Rainforest 4 Foundation are part of a growing movement providing a platform for the public to contribute to the purchase of at-risk freehold land in the Daintree Rainforest to be owned and managed by the Kuku Yalanji Traditional Owners, adding to the recently announced hand-back.

 That we are finding ways through all of the many and complex hurdles and obstacles to hand back Bubu to Bama lifts my fatiguing spirit and keeps me a prisoner of hope.

-On the 29th of September 2021, a historic handover of land has occurred at Bloomfield today, seeing more than 160,000 hectares returned to the ownership of the Eastern Kuku Yalanji people.
+On the 29th of September 2021, a historic handover of land occurred seeing more than 160,000 hectares returned to the ownership of the Eastern Kuku Yalanji people.
 Read the full story here.